JurianOnderwater/JurianOnderwater/README.md

 - 👋 Hi, I’m @JurianOnderwater
-- 🌱 I’m currently learning bioinformatics
+- 🌱 I’m currently studying computer science in Tromsø
-- 📫 How to reach me long arms

 <!---
 JurianOnderwater/JurianOnderwater is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.